 - Courses will be reviewed independently by two reviewers.

-- If both reviewers agree that the expectations for the essential items have been met, the course is considered to have “passed” Quality Course Review and to have met the quality standards.
+- If both reviews agree that the expectations for the essential items have been met, the course is considered to have met the quality standards.

-- Members of the Faculty Peer Review Corps receive specific training to perform Quality Course Reviews.
+- Members of the Faculty Peer Reviewer Corps receive specific training to perform Quality Course Reviews.